xarray-contrib/xarray.dev/src/posts/cubed-xarray/index.md

 One obvious tradeoff for this memory stability is that Cubed took **a lot longer** to complete - roughly 4x longer then dask for the 1.5TB workload (45m 22s vs 11m 26s).
 We will come back to discuss this shortly.

 Finally it's interesting to look at Cubed's equivalent of the task graph.
-To calculate one array (the product $<UV>_t$ from the quadratic means problem), Cubed's "Plan" for processing 1.5TB of data looks like this:
+To calculate one array (the product $UV$ from the quadratic means problem), Cubed's "Plan" for processing 1.5TB of data looks like this:

 ![](https://hackmd.io/_uploads/SJcShLyvn.png)